 After breakfast at our hotel, our bus will take us for a half hour drive along the Green Cloud Corridor, a highway built over the old road and still shaded by the ancient cypress trees which once lined the road (pp 100-105).
 Our bus will drop us off in the hills outside of Wulian (pp 133, 135-6, 138-9).
 Here we will take a short hike down the hill into town on the only stretch of the old flagstone road that was spared by the highway construction.
 The hike will be very leisurely as we will pass an interesting grave and several farmhouses so it will probably take two hours even though it could be done in 30 minutes.
 We’ll eat lunch in Wulian, then visit the nearby Pure Land Temple, famous for its Ming dynasty frescoes.
 Then we will continue to drive north along the Green Cloud Corridor to our next destination, Puan, (pp 106-111), arriving in about 45 minutes.
 Dinner in our hotel, the Jiange Hotel.

 After a Chinese-style buffet breakfast in the Jiange Hotel, we'll spend the morning exploring the market and the Old Town which includes the old south gate with a stretch of flagstone street and a bit of city wall on either side, the old bell-drum tower, and some of the old wooden houses which still line the original narrow street, now paved over but never widened (pp 116-117).
-After lunch at our hotel, our bus will take us north on Route 108, a 45 minute ride, to the Green Cloud Corridor (pp 145-146) where a special fenced in section of the old road is lined with more than 100 ancient cypress tress some over a thousand years old.
-Miss Li will meet us here.
-She is a local lady who speaks only Chinese, but she originally helped me find the old road.
-She will accompany us on hikes for the next three days Dinner at our hotel in Puan.
+After lunch at our hotel, our bus will take us up into the mountains overlooking the town to visit the Hemingshan Pagoda (pp 122-123).
+Dinner at our hotel.

 Day 12, March 23, Friday -Liangshan Hike

-After breakfast at our hotel, our bus will take us south of Puan on Route 108 to Liangshan were the old road is preserved all the way into Puan.
-We will hike the road lined with beautiful cypress for about three hours, returning halfway instead of going all the way into Puan.
-Miss Li will accompany anyone who wants to continue to hike all the way into Puan.
-Our bus will take the rest of us back into Puan for lunch.
-After lunch we will visit the Hemingshan Pagoda (pp 122-123) with the option afterwards of walking down the hill on the old road back into Puan or returning to town by bus.
-Dinner at our hotel.
+Miss Li, a local lady who helped me find the Road to Shu, will meet us at our hotel after breakfast.
+Our bus will then take us south of Puan on Route 108 to Liangshan were the old road is preserved all the way into Puan.
+We will hike the road lined with beautiful cypress for about three hours, have a picnic lunch, then retrace our route back to the bus and return to Puan.
+Miss Li will accompany anyone who wants to continue to hike all the way into Puan and we will all meet for dinner at our hotel.

 Day 13, March 24, Saturday - Hanyang Hike